PZL W-3 Sokół: Early production

-1990s, after Cold War
+1990s-after Cold War

-Following the democratization of Poland and the end of the Cold War, PZL-Świdnik opened up to the West, and in 1989, design work began on a new variant.
-Third series helicopter, with the serial number 310420, became the platform for the construction of the W-3A prototype, which made its maiden flight on July 30, 1992.
+Following the democratization of Poland and the end of the Cold War, PZL-Świdnik began operating in the West.
+In 1989, design work began on a new variant.
+The third series of helicopter, with the serial number 310420, became the platform for the construction of the W-3A prototype.
+The first W-3A helipcoter made its maiden flight on July 30, 1992.

 Following an intensive test program, type certification for the helicopter was received from aviation authorities in Poland, Russia, the United States, and Germany.
 During May 1993, certification of the W-3A to standards was granted.
 The W-3A obtained an American certificate on May 31, 1993, from the Federal Aviation Administration (FAA) confirming compliance with FAR Part 29 regulations.
-It was followed by the receipt of German certification during December of that year.
+It was followed by the receipt of German certification in December of that year.

-Later, the machine flew as SP-PSK and then SP-SSK, after which it was sent to the 103rd Aviation Regiment of the Ministry of Internal Affairs with the n/b 420.
-It is currently in service with the Polish Police Aviation.
+Subsequently, the aircraft was registered as SP-PSK and later SP-SSK, before being transferred to the 103rd Aviation Regiment of the Ministry of Internal Affairs.
+It is currently in service with the Police of Poland.

 The fourth series consisted of 20 helicopters.
-Some of them went to foreign recipients, the Saxony State Police received one W-3A (factory no. 370503), the South Korean companies Helikorea and Citi Air purchased W-3A (factory no. 370509) and W-3AM (factory no. 370514) respectively.
+The Saxony State Police received one W-3A (factory no. 370503), the South Korean companies Helikorea and Citi Air purchased W-3A (factory no. 370509) and W-3AM (factory no. 370514) respectively.
 In June 1996, the 100th Sokół was completed by the company.

-In Poland, the army rebuilt one of the received Sokół (factory no. 310502) to W-3RL and transferred it to the Polish Mountain Rescue Service (GORP).
+The Polish Air Force rebuilt one of the received Sokółs (factory no. 310502) to W-3RL and transferred it to the Polish Mountain Rescue Service (GORP).
 The Navy received helicopters from this series factory no. 390505 and 390513 as W-3RM.
-Anaconda serial number 390510 was also given to 103rd PL MSW, where it received the n/b 510.
-It then became part of the equipment of the GROM Military Unit, where it received the n/b 0510.
+Anaconda (serial number 390510) was also given to 103rd PL MSW.
+It then became part of the equipment of the GROM Military Unit.
 It crashed during exercises.

-The W-3A machine serial number 370507 went to LPR as SP-SXZ.
-From 1995, it was used seasonally by TOPR, and from 2000, it was permanently stationed in Zakopane, but it was still in LPR colors.
-It was damaged during an emergency landing on January 29, 2003, in Murzasichle, after renovation as SP-SXW it went to TOPR already in its colors.
+Aircraft 370507 (registered as SP-SXZ) initially served with the Life Saving Association (LPR), a water safety and lifeguard training organization in Poland.
+From 1995, it was used seasonally by Tatra Volunteer Search and Rescue (TOPR) while retaining LPR livery.
+Following damage sustained during an emergency landing near Murzasichle on 29 January 2003, the aircraft was refurbished, re-registered as SP-SXW, and transferred to TOPR's full operational control with updated livery.

 The SP-PSL helicopter (serial number 370508) became the basis for building the W-3A2 prototype, which was purchased by the Spanish company Helibravo.
-The W-3A SP-FSU (factory number 370515) was used for several years by the Polish branch of Daewoo, but due to the company's financial problems the helicopters were sold to the United Arab Emirates police.
-The remaining helicopters went mainly to the Polish army, among them were also the W-3W.
+Aircraft SP-FSU (factory number 370515) was operated by the Polish subsidiary of Daewoo for several years.
+Following the company's financial difficulties, this aircraft was sold to the police force of the United Arab Emirates.
+The remaining helicopters went mainly to the Polish Army.